-If the content of a video you uploaded is identified as not suitable for advertisers, you'll see a yellow dollar sign, or next to the video.
-You'll also get an email to the email address associated with your YouTube account.
+If the content of a video you uploaded is identified as not suitable for most advertisers, you'll see a yellow dollar sign, next to the video.

-A video will be marked "Not suitable for most advertisers" in Video Manager if:
+A video will be marked "Not suitable for most advertisers" if:

 - Our automated systems think your content is not suitable for all brands.